abdelmonem17/presentation-formatter/output.md

 # Learn rust with NEAR

-Smart Contracts are the back-end of your application that runs code and stores data on the blockchain.
+Smart contracts are the back-end of your application that runs code and stores data on the blockchain.
 All smart contracts on NEAR must be compiled to [WebAssemble](https://webassembly.org/) or simply WASM.
 Currently, we support two languages [AssembleScript](https://www.assemblyscript.org/) and [Rust](https://www.rust-lang.org/) with custom software development

 ---